youugotssponged/GlobalGameJam2020/README.md

 # GGJ2020
 Repo for game project featuring the bois.

+# What Version Of Unity?
+- 2019.1.8f1 (Thanks Tech hub...)

+# What tools are included in the manifest?
+- Probuilder
+- Progrids
+- Cinemachine
+- Polybrush

 ## Programming Bois:
 - Ant B - Core Game Mechanics / A.I Programming / Dialogue.